MedICL-VU/COLosSAL/README.md

 * -m: Modality. ['ct' | 'mr']
 * -l: The number of labeled data.
 * --RS_seed: The seed for random selection of training data.
 * -n: The name of the experiment.

+### TODO
+* update readme with training w/ uncertainty/diversity-based selections